lbryio/lbry.com/content/faq/view-rewards.md

 - Reuploads or derivative of works on top of other public/copyright-free/creative commons content.
 - Related to airdrops/free money.

-The following can disqualify a user from monetisation:
+The following can disqualify a user from monetization:

 - Spamming promotional messages.
 - Participation in follow-for-follow/view-for-view activity on Odysee and other LBRY apps, as well as on public forums and within private chats.
-- Any other abuse or maniupation of the rewards program.
+- Any other abuse or manipulation of the rewards program.

 ## I'm eligible for earning per view but I'm not earning anything, what do I do? {#apply}